 Malaysian Chineseness, an incorporation of the diasporic hyphenated identity, is both a bounded and unbounded identity.
-Tan's (1997, 115) notion of a "bounded and unbounded" nature of Malaysian Chinese identity refers simultaneously to a deterritorialised, unbounded Chinese ethnicity that is best observed in the transnational context of a global Chinese diaspora, and a territorialised, bounded Chinese identity that is tied to their identification with the Malaysian nation.
+Tan's notion of a "bounded and unbounded" nature of Malaysian Chinese identity refers simultaneously to a deterritorialized, unbounded Chinese ethnicity that is best observed in the transnational context of a global Chinese diaspora, and a territorialised, bounded Chinese identity that is tied to their identification with the Malaysian nation (1997: 115).
 To understand the variegated presentations of ethnic identity, the concept of positions is important.
-This article seeks to argue that the forms of expression of Malaysian Chinese cultural practices are negotiable and flexible from one generation to another.
+This paper seeks to argue that the forms of expression of the Malaysian Chinese cultural practices is negotiable and flexible from one generation to another.

-It is undeniable that the political system in Malaysia is inherently Malaydominated and is reflective of the demographic makeup of the country which comprises a Malay majority of 69.6% of the population as of the third quarter of 2021 (Department of Statistics Malaysia Official Portal n.d.).
-Malaysia drew on the historical tradition of the Malay rulers as a constitutional monarch, the national culture based on Malay indigenous civilisation, and Islam as the official religion, with the freedom to practice other religions.
-Indians are the other significant ethnic group that makes up multicultural Malaysia.
+It is undeniable that the political system in Malaysia is inherently Malay dominated, and is reflective of the demographic makeup of the country that comprise a Malay majority of 69.6% of the population as at third quarter 2021 (Department of Statistics Malaysia Official Portal).
+Malaysia drew on the historical tradition of the Malay rulers as constitutional monarch, the national culture based on Malay indigenous civilization and Islam as the official religion, with the freedom to practice other religions.
+Indians are the other significant ethnic group that make up multicultural Malaysia.

-Points of engagement with the ethnonational landscape are inevitable for macrolevel studies on ethnic relations as transactions and negotiations with other ethnic groups in the nation are presupposed.
-As such, information on the ethnonational composition of the country is useful for macro-level analysis of ethnic relations and identity in Malaysia.
-The focus of this study, however, is at the micro or individual level, whereby the points of engagement with the ethnonational landscape are deemphasised; throughout the film, the focus is on the representations of the Chinese communities in the Chinese village settings.
-Furthermore, the analysis centres on the private realm of the family, wherein moments of intergenerational engagement and negotiation between family members are analysed.
+Points of engagement with the ethnonational landscape is inevitable for macro level studies on ethnic relations as transactions and negotiations with other ethnic groups in the nation is presupposed.
+As such, information on the ethnonational composition of the country is useful for macro level analysis of ethnic relations and identity in Malaysia.
+The focus of this study, however, is at the micro or individual level, whereby points of engagement with the ethnonational landscape is de-emphasised.
+Throughout the film, the focus is on the representations of the Chinese communities in the Chinese village settings.
+Furthermore, this paper's analysis centres on the private realm of the family, wherein moments of intergenerational engagement and negotiation between family members are analysed.